aws-samples/aws-appsync-calorie-tracker-workshop/2_LOAD_DATA/README.md

 4. Choose the Service Name `com.amazonaws.region.s3`.

-> Note:
->   Please make sure you choose the correct AWS region is correct.

 5. Choose the VPC that contains your Neptune DB instance.

 6. Select the check box next to the route tables that are associated with the subnets related to your cluster.
 If you only have one route table, you must select that box.

 ![VPCE](../images/image-VPCE.png)

 7. Under `Policy`, update the `bucket name` and then copy the following

 ```json
 {